Completion theorem for equivariant $K$-theory: Equivariant -theory of filtrable schemes

 \subsection{Filtrable schemes}

 Let $G$ be a linear algebraic group over $k$ and let $X \in \Sch^G_k$.
-Following \cite[Section~3]{Brion2}, we shall say that $X$ is $G$-{\sl filtrable} if the fixed point locus $X^G$ is smooth and projective, and there is an ordering $X^G = \stackrel{n}{\underset{m=0}{\coprod}} Z_m$ of the connected components of the fixed point locus, a filtration of $X$ by $G$-invariant closed subschemes
+Following \cite[\S~3]{Brion2}, we shall say that $X$ is $G$-{\sl filtrable} if the fixed point subscheme $X^G$ is smooth and projective, there is an ordering $X^G = \stackrel{n}{\underset{m=0}{\coprod}} Z_m$ of the connected components of the fixed point subscheme, a filtration of $X$ by $G$-invariant closed subschemes